Everyday, millions of people get distracted by their newest e-mail.

 And not when it best suits us.

-E-mail alerts (notifications, beeps and badges) are evil little suckers.
+E-mail alerts (notifications, beeps and badges) are distracting little suckers.
 They create addiction and fuel the widespread misuse and overuse of email seen in workplaces today.

 E-mail Alerts Teach You To Gamble: